A U.S. News Best Online Program

 - Apply Today and receive an application fee waiver ($60 savings.)
 Select "School of Nursing - Online".

-The Bureau of Labor Statistics expects the demand for registered nurse practitioners, including F.N.P.s, to increase by 31% over the next decade.
-Combine this with the fact that experts predict a massive nursing shortage in the United States by 2020 and you can understand how advanced nursing education and an F.N.P. certification can set you up for a long and successful health care career.
+The Bureau of Labor Statistics expects the demand for registered nurse practitioners to increase by 31% over the next decade.
+Combine this with the fact that experts predict a massive nursing shortage in the United States and you can understand how advanced nursing education and a nurse practitioner certification can set you up for a long and successful health care career.

 From Accredited Curriculum to Licensure

 Catholic University’s CCNE-accredited School of Nursing is among the top nursing schools in the U.S., and the online M.S.N. degree is designed to meet the standards required for nurse practitioner programs nationwide.
-The F.N.P. track meets the curriculum guidelines and recommendations of the:
+The nurse practitioner tracks meet the curriculum guidelines and recommendations of the: